Tutor: Murray Cox

 Attitude: complaining, or gratitude for opportunities.
 Communication styles: gender differences.
 Misogyny.
 Elements of mental health: thought, feeling, decision making, behaviour.
 Intuition.
 Psychological flow.
 Personality cults.
 Alzheimer’s disease.
 Addictions.
 Failure.
 Humility.
 Generosity.

 Group process.
 Clear thinking and confident communication.
 Critical thinking skills.
 Logical fallacies.
 Problem solving.
 Maslow’s hierarchy of needs.
 Cognitive behavioural therapy (CBT).
 Rational emotive therapy (RET).
 Bibliotherapy.
 Remembering our favourite teacher.
 Benefits of memoir writing.
 Neuroplasticity: native language hard-wired; re-establishing neural pathways after an accident.

 Digital divide.
-Personal connections in the digital age.
-Personal isolation in the digital age.
+Personal isolation and connections in the digital age.
 Social media and narcissism.
 Social media and depression.
 Social media echo chamber and the decline of traditional journalism.
 Digital pretenders: Essena O’Neill; Belle Gibson.
 Medical quackery on the internet.
 Emotion as a substitute for logic in public debate.
 Virtue signalling, conspicuous compassion.
 Young children over-exposed to digital interactions.
 Digital addiction.
 Health information sourced from the internet.
 Eddie Woo.

 Life Matters will offer a unique opportunity for a group of ten people to explore some of the above topics.
 This class is based on the group process - student preparation and input will help to make each session stimulating and informative.
-Access to the internet for research is essential.
+Access to the internet for research is essential; however, digital devices are not used during the class.
 If we run out of time, moving to a cafe for coffee and gossip is always an option.
 Suitable for students with all levels of language ability.